-Prone, sitting, kneeling, standing and from a low
+Position Prone, sitting, kneeling, standing and from a low

 seat.
-Double sticks must be used to assist in sitting,
+Double sticks must be used to assist in sitting, kneeling and standing positions.

-kneeling and standing positions.
+kneering and standing positions.

 No of Shots No sighting shots and ten scoring shots - two shots each from prone, sitting, kneeling, standing and from a low seat.